 NorAm Asset Management

 For a complimentary portfolio review, e-mail me at Dan.Stewart@NorAmAsset.com and we would be happy to review positions.
-We can evaluate your sector risk and individual equity exposure.
+We can evaluate your sector exposure and individual stock risk.

 Dan Stewart CFA®